+Summary and Proposal:

+There is no consensus on that UE reports an indication to indicate that CHO was configured but not executed for too late CHO.
+Most companies think it is not needed.

 Twice failures

 As stated in [5], when CHO first access fails, handover failure information will be recorded in RLF.
 And then UE initiates cell selection and may choose to access another CHO candidate cell.
 If this access still fails, RLF may be covered by the second failure information.
 These two RLFs are useful to optimize CHO configuration for different candidate cells, and it is proposed to record both of them.